Colchester: Climate

 Colchester is in one of the driest regions of the United Kingdom with average annual precipitation at 635 mm, although among the wetter places in Essex.
 Colchester is generally regarded as having an Oceanic climate (Köppen climate classification Cfb) like the rest of the United Kingdom.
 Its easterly position within the British Isles makes Colchester less prone to Atlantic depressions and weather fronts but more prone to droughts.
-This is because, like most areas in southeast England, Colchester's weather is influenced more by Continental weather patterns than by Atlantic weather systems.
-This leads to a dry climate compared to the rest of the UK all year round and occasional (relative) extremes of temperatures during the year (occasional high 20°Cs/low 30°Cs during the summer) and quite a few nights below freezing during the winter months (daytime high temperatures are seldom below freezing).
+This is because, like most areas in the south-east of England, Colchester's weather is influenced more by continental weather patterns than by Atlantic weather systems.
+This leads to a dry climate compared to the rest of the UK all year round and occasional (relative) extremes of temperatures during the year (occasional high 20 °Cs/low 30 °Cs during the summer) and quite a few nights below freezing during the winter months (daytime high temperatures are seldom below freezing).
 Any rainfall that does come from Atlantic weather systems is usually light, but a few heavy showers and thunderstorms can take place during the summer.
 Snow falls on average 13 days a year during winter and early spring.

-The highest temperature recorded in Colchester was 39.0 °C in August 2003 (during the 2003 European heat wave), and the lowest was -9.4 °C in December 2010.
+The highest temperature recorded in Colchester was 39.0 °C in July 2022 (during the 2022 European heatwaves), and the lowest was -9.4 °C in December 2010.

 Garrison

 Colchester has been an important military garrison since the Roman era.
 The Colchester Garrison is currently home to the 16th Air Assault Brigade.
 The Army's only military corrective training centre, known colloquially within the forces and locally as "The Glasshouse" after the original military prison in Aldershot, is in Berechurch Hall Road, on the outskirts of Colchester.
 The centre holds men and women from all three services who are sentenced to serve periods of detention.

-From 1998 to 2008, the garrison area of the city underwent massive redevelopment.
+From 1998 to 2008, the garrison area underwent massive redevelopment.
 A lot of the Ministry of Defence land was sold for private housing development and parts of the garrison were moved.
 Many parts of the garrison now stand empty awaiting the second phase of the development.

 Since 2006, Colchester has been one of 12 places in the UK where Royal Salutes are fired to mark Royal anniversaries and visits by foreign heads of state.
 From 2009, these salutes have taken place in Castle Park.